Wiley Prize: Award recipients

-Dr. H. Robert Horvitz of the Massachusetts Institute of Technology and Dr. Stanley J. Korsmeyer of the Dana Farber Cancer Institute - For his seminal research on programmed cell death and the discovery that a genetic pathway accounts for the programmed cell death within an organism, and Dr. Korsmeyer was chosen for his discovery of the relationship between human lymphomas and the fundamental biological process of apoptosis.
-Notably, Dr. Korsmeyer's experiments established that blocking cell death plays a primary role in cancer.
+H. Robert Horvitz of the Massachusetts Institute of Technology and Stanley J. Korsmeyer of the Dana Farber Cancer Institute – For his seminal research on programmed cell death and the discovery that a genetic pathway accounts for the programmed cell death within an organism, and Korsmeyer was chosen for his discovery of the relationship between human lymphomas and the fundamental biological process of apoptosis.
+Korsmeyer's experiments established that blocking cell death plays a primary role in cancer.